madisonmassie/Final_Project/README.md

-# Final Project, Launchcode Women+ Fall 2021 Cohort

-Breaking the Glass Ceiling: Looking at Glass Type Classification
+# Breaking the Glass Ceiling: Looking at Glass Type Classification
+## Final Project, Launchcode Women+ Fall 2021 Cohort

-Collaborators:
+### Collaborators:

-Nasiba Adilova
-Heather Leighton-Dick
-Madison Massie
+Nasiba Adilova, Heather Leighton-Dick, Madison Massie

-Overview
+## Overview
 Glass is a fascinating substance: a solid material with the molecular structure of a liquid.
 Glass occurs naturally in the world, usually as the byproduct of a natural phenomenon like molten lava or a lightning or meteor strike.
 Humans have been making glass since about 3600 BC, and initially used it for decoration and food storage/serving.
 Today, glass is used around the world in many different chemical variations and in many different industries (medicine, technology, crime scene forensics, and construction, to name a few).
 The word glass mostly refers to materials that are at least 70% silicate, but the presence or absence of other materials such as barium, iron, calcium, and sodium create different types, or classes, of glass which share physical properties.

-Project Description
+## Project Description
   Our objective was to create and compare models that could be used to predict a glass's type why you used the techniques you used

-Key Topics/Table of Contents
+## Key Topics/Table of Contents

 Key Techniques/How to get set up to do the project yourself download Kaggle dataset